fangpinsern/Learning/Part3/README.md

 What would happen now if you try to login?

 1. The request reaches the server
-2. It passes through loginSchemaValidator to to check if the request body is valid.
+2. It passes through loginSchemaValidator to check if the request body is valid.
-3. If it is valid, it will continue as normal and run the login logic
+3. If it is valid, it will continue as per normal and run the login logic
 4. However, if it is not valid, it will throw an error and end there.

 Try it with the following request bodies: